p3nc1l/calorie-tracker-backend/README.md

 ### Step 6: Optional

-#### Add a cron job that automatically starts the app on every startup
+Install a cron job, which automatically starts the app on every startup

-Open the crontab

-    crontab -e

-Append it with the line:

-    @reboot {current-directory}/start.sh

-Replace {current-directory} with the current directory
+    ./install-cron.sh